Logo Hourrail

 1. Travel light

-One large backpack each (except our youngest, who had a toy bag), and two smaller daypacks.
-Flexible clothing, onion-layering method for cold climates.
+A big backpack each (except for the youngest, equipped with a small toy bag) and two small daypacks.
+Layered clothing, the onion method (stacked) for Nordic climates.

 2. Interrail?
 Not necessarily.

-We didn’t get an Interrail pass.
+We chose to not take an Interrail pass.
 Why?
-Because with three kids, spontaneity has its limits—we wanted to guarantee seats together, especially on night trains.
-In our case, booking in advance was often cheaper too.
+Because with three children, spontaneity has limits: we wanted to ensure we had seats side by side, especially on night trains.
+And in our case, booking in advance was often cheaper.

 3. Stay a few days

-Stockholm–Narvik was our favorite—waking up to snow!
-Tip: pack a small, easy-access bag for the night (pajamas, toothbrush, water, snacks...).
+The Stockholm–Narvik remains our favorite with a wake‑up in the snow… Tip: have a small accessible bag for the night (pajamas, toothbrush, water, snacks…).

 5. Sleep mask = survival

-Lots of places had no blackout curtains.
-In Luleå, Sweden, in May, the sun rose at… 3:30 a.m.
+Many accommodations have no blinds, and in Luleå in Sweden in May, the sun rose at… 3:30.
 A good sleep mask is essential.

-6. Don’t underestimate the need for social contact
+6. Do not underestimate the need for social connection

-Regular video calls with friends, reunions with family, or meeting people on the road—these helped us keep our balance in this moving microcosm.
+Regular calls with friends (long live video), reunions with family or friends met along the way: it helped us keep balance in this rolling closed room.

 On the Narvik‑Lulea train